 After a successful weight loss program, it’s very common to have an area of extra skin and fat, sometimes called an apron, hanging down from the lower abdomen.
 Physicians refer to this area as a “pannus” and in extreme cases, a pannus can extend downward to cover the upper legs or even the knees, causing patients to have trouble standing, walking upright or just sitting.
 The procedure to remove the panus is called a panniculectomy.

 A panniculectomy includes the removal of the extra skin and fat with an incision from hip to hip on the lower torso.
-At Kaufman Plastic Surgery near Sacramento, this post weight loss plastic surgery procedure removes the hanging skin and fat but unlike an abdominoplasty or lower body lift, it does not tighten the abdominal muscles or reshape the belly button area.
+At Kaufman & Davis Plastic Surgery near Sacramento, this post weight loss plastic surgery procedure removes the hanging skin and fat but unlike an abdominoplasty or lower body lift, it does not tighten the abdominal muscles or reshape the belly button area.

 If you are unsure that this is the right surgery for you, take a look at our before and after photo gallery and you’ll begin to understand the various torso procedures.
 Then, when you are ready, request a consultation at our practice.
 We’ll help you evaluate your after weight loss surgery options and make the best choice.